 8. What character must every valid email contain according to our pattern?

-9. Which flag (i, m, g, u, or y) would you use to ignore uppercase and lowercase differences when searching text?
+9. Which flag (i, m, g, u, or y) is used to ignore uppercase and lowercase differences when searching text?

 <